 According to Acting IRS Commissioner Doug O’Donnell, the additional time will help taxpayers cleanly transition to the new system.

 “To help smooth the transition and ensure clarity for taxpayers, tax professionals and industry, the IRS will delay implementation of the 1099-K changes.
-The additional time will help reduce confusion during the upcoming 2023 tax filing season and provide more time for taxpayers to prepare and understand the new reporting requirements.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The additional time will help reduce confusion during the upcoming 2023 tax filing season and provide more time for taxpayers to prepare and understand the new reporting requirements.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action